DataBiosphere/leonardo/README.md

   - cloud-sql-proxy
   - sdkman (to support `java` and `sbt` environment management)
   - go

+  **NOTE:** If you already have `docker Desktop` installed, you may run into some collisions.
+You have a couple of options:

+  - Uninstall docker.
+The instructions are here.
+  - Accept the failure and the fact that `docker Desktop` will not be managed through `brew`
+  - Both are fully acceptable - :slightly_smiling_face:

   **NOTE:** Please note that we lean on `sdkman` to manage our java-based SDKs - specifically `java` and `sbt`.
   If you are managing your own java-based environments in another manner, please feel free to comment out `sdkman`